yogi/fabacademy2016/w8-embedded.md

 And it worked just fine!

+Note the size of the binary in the above image shows 836 bytes.
+Will compare that to a C and assembly program later.

 <img src="images/w8-hello-led-blinking.gif"/>

 Next I tested it with my FabISP, and that worked fine too! :-)